akazyti/rtcamp_assignment/README.md

 ##### HR should be able to do CRUD operations on the student data, Job Opening and Job Applicant

-HR Should Login to Portal from FRAPPE UI not the Candiates Open Portal
+HR Should Login to Portal from FRAPPE UI not the Candidates Open Portal

 ##### HR should be able to create bulk interviews.
 I.e. Selecting multiple the Job Applicants, click on `Actions` and then select `Schedule Interview` option from the `Action List`.

-1. Goto Candidate Applicatins Page
+1. Goto Candidate Applications Page
 2. Select All Candidates
 3. Click Schedule Interview
 4. It will Schedule the Jobs in Background using Background Jobs